ganeti/ganeti/doc/design-os.rst

-The communication mechanism will be implemented through network interfaces on the host and the guest, and Ganeti will be responsible for the host side, namely, creating a TAP interface for each guest and configuring these interfaces to have IP address ``169.254.169.254`` and netmask ``255.255.255.255``.
+The communication mechanism will be implemented through network interfaces on the host and the guest, and Ganeti will be responsible for the host side, namely, creating a TAP interface for each guest and configuring these interfaces to have name ``gnt.com.%d``, where ``%d`` is a unique number within the host (e.g., ``gnt.com.0`` and ``gnt.com.1``), IP address ``169.254.169.254``, and netmask ``255.255.255.255``.
+The interface's name allows DHCP servers to recognize which interfaces are part of the communication mechanism.

 This network interface will be connected to the guest's last network interface, which is meant to be used exclusively for the communication mechanism and is defined after all the used-defined interfaces.
 The last interface was chosen (as opposed to the first one, for example) because the first interface is generally understood and the main gateway out, and also because it minimizes the impact on existing systems, for example, in a scenario where the system administrator has a running cluster and wants to enable the communication mechanism for already existing instances, which might have been created with older versions of Ganeti.
 Further, DBus should assist in keeping the guest network interfaces more stable.

 On the guest side, each instance will have its own MAC address and IP address.
 Both the guest's MAC address and IP address must be unique within a single